The study plan

 Adding missing course credits to the study plan

-Completed credits will be transferred to Sisu during summer 2021, therefore they will not show in Sisu yet.
+Completed credits will be transferred to Sisu during late autumn 2021, therefore they will not show in Sisu yet.
 If the course has the same code as a course you have placed in your study plan, it will automatically show in your study plan once the transfer is done.
 All the studies you have completed may not automatically display in the study plan, though, and may have to be added manually.

 Under the bar Add to the plan on the left-hand side of the Structure of studies page, you can find all the completed courses that are not included in your study plan.
 By clicking the arrow Sisu will show you where in your plan you can place the course.
 Similarly, if you delete a course from your study plan, you can then find it among the courses listed under the Add to the plan bar.